Arezzo Tuscany, Italy Travel Guide

 Comforting and flavorful, especially in cooler weather.

 Crostini Neri are toasted bread with chicken liver pâté.
-Wild boar (Cinghiale) is served as ragù with pasta or as a stew.
+Wild boar (Cinghiale) is served as ragù with pasta or in the role of a stew.

 Classic antipasto and popular game meat.